 - Physical education

 - Health and nutrition

 As you prepare for your sports coaching degree, you will take classes that cover the human body and how it functions.
 You will take classes to learn about anatomy and biology.
 You will study performance-based material and discover how the body responds to heat or food.
 You will even learn about the psychology of sports and how to motivate others to perform.

-Master’s Degree in Coaching Sports
+What is a Master’s Degree in Coaching Sports?